awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2launch.md

 ## EC2Launch Directory Structure<a name="ec2launch-directories"></a>

-EC2Launch is installed by default on Windows Server 2016 AMIs in the root directory `C:\ProgramData\Amazon\EC2-Windows\Launch`\.
+EC2Launch is installed by default on Windows Server 2016 and later AMIs in the root directory `C:\ProgramData\Amazon\EC2-Windows\Launch`\.

 **Note**
 By default, Windows hides files and folders under `C:\ProgramData`\.
 To view EC2Launch directories and files, you must either type the path in Windows Explorer or change the folder properties to show hidden files and folders\.